 (3) The certificate referred to in subclause (2)(b) is not required to give detailed results of individual tests but must provide sufficient information to indicate that the equipment has met the relevant requirements of the standards against which it was calibrated.

-[Clause 2 inserted in Gazette 5 Dec 2013 p.
+[Clause 2 inserted: Gazette 5 Dec 2013 p.
 5721-3.]

 3. Field performance checks